ruddra/ruddra1.github.io/source/resume/index.markdown

 <h2>Summary</h2>

-I love to poke around dynamic and functional languages, and try to implement what I imagine or try to.
+I love to poke around dynamic and functional languages, and implement what I imagine or try to.
 I love developing software as long as its interesting and challenging.
 In my spare time I play video games, commute by cycle, or travel.

 I am currently working as a software engineer at Progmaatic Developer Network.
-I have developed multiple web applications mostly about sales/distribution system and e-commerce.
+I have developed multiple web applications mostly about sales/distribution system and e-commerce using Django framework.

 I hold a Bachelor of Science Degree on Computer Science and Engineering from Jahangirnagar University, Dhaka, Bangladesh.

 Ultimately, my passion is to create innovative solutions for real-world problems.
-By learning new languages, develop skills in new domains and work with great people, I want to pursue my passion.
+By learning new languages, develop9ng skills in new domains and working with great people, I want to pursue my passion.
 Currently my skills are on Python, JavaScript etc., but I am looking forward to learning new things.

 <h2>Skills</h2>